-Manager Hint 3.17: Requirements for networking
+Manager Hint 3.14: Requirements for networking

-Starting with this level of flexibility, $\mathbf{BGP} = \text{Border Gateway Protocol or similar network protocols are a$ must.
+Starting with this level of flexibility, $\mathbf{BGP} = \mathbf{Border}$ Gateway Protocol or similar network protocols are a must.

 Anyway, when you have the effort of BGP implementation for this level, consider to do it right from scratch.
 Also support the following better levels from the network side of the company.